 The Australian mining boom of the mid-19th Century had a profound effect on the country.
 Regionally it can be seen in the Gundaroo Goldfields to the north of the Precinct and to the south in the Captains Flat copper, gold, zinc and silver mining area.
 Within the Precinct there are records that show people had applied for mineral exploration leases.
-The Kowen Copper Mine is evidence of some of these explorations, but the extent of the spoil heap indicates that it was a small-scale test and probably did not provide enough payable ore to expand any further.
-Additionally, there is evidence of alluvial gold mining in the northwest part of the Precinct where there is severe erosion along the banks of an ephemeral tertiary stream.
-These features are the result of small scale testing, or backyard operations.
+The Kowen Copper Mine Site is evidence of some of these explorations, but the extent of the spoil heap indicates that it was a small-scale test and probably did not provide enough payable ore to expand any further.

-The remains of the charcoal kilns are an important, yet little known, link to the war effort in the ACT and the adaptability of the country to fuel shortages.
-The Charcoal Kilns are the remains of an alternative fuel effort during WWII.
-With strict petrol rationing an alternative way of powering automobiles was required and within only a few years of the start of the war each state had many charcoal production facilities to produce fuel for essential vehicles which had been fitted with coal gassifier units.
-The remains of the kilns are evidence of the ACT's participation in the war effort.
+The remains at the Charcoal Kilns Site are an important, yet little known, link to the war effort in the ACT and the adaptability of the country to fuel shortages.
+The kilns are the remains of an alternative fuel effort during WWII.
+With strict petrol rationing, an alternative way of powering automobiles was required and within only a few years of the start of the war each state had several charcoal production facilities to produce fuel for essential vehicles which had been fitted with coal gassifier units.
+The remains of the kilns are evidence of an important part of the ACT's participation in the war effort and one with very little existing evidence of this industry in the ACT.